nismod/open-gira/docs/src/user-guide/workflow_power/workflow_power.md

 executed.
 This allows for the user to check expected workflow outputs.
 Lastly, should the workflow be interruped (not recommended), then `--rerun-incomplete` should be added on the end of the command.

-If issues occur, it is recommended to doo each of the four commands separately.
+If issues occur, it is recommended to do each of the four commands separately.
 Each workflow process has a further detailed explanation and possible issue workarounds.
 An overview of these files can be found [here](../../SUMMARY.md).